-Having completed a three-year evaluation cycle at the close of the 2015-2016 school year, the committee and the Head of School reviewed the process and the evaluation survey and made the decision to shift to a more qualitative method of gathering input.
+The decision was made to again employ the more qualitative methods of evaluation introduced in the 2016-2017 school year.
 The Head of School conducted individual meetings with each staff member and met regularly with the CMES Board Chair and the President and Director of Training of MCM.
-In addition, the committee reviewed the 2016-2017 Parent Survey responses.
-The survey responses indicate that significant progress has been made in addressing concerns raised in the 2015-16 survey.
+In addition, the committee reviewed the 2017-2018 Parent Survey responses.
+The survey responses indicate that progress has been made in addressing concerns raised in the 2016-17 survey.
 The surveys also cited opportunities for continued growth and development - all of which were being actively addressed by the Head of School and Staff.

-To conclude the 2016-17 year, the committee met with the Head of School to share reflections of the year.
-The Head of School addressed the goals and challenges she offered at the beginning of the year and commented on the things that went as planned as well as how she modified the plan as the year unfolded.
+To conclude the 2017-18 year, CMES Board Chair, Liz Coenen, met with the Head of School to share reflections of the year.
+The Head of School addressed the goals and challenges she offered at the beginning of the year, commented on the things that went as planned as well as how she modified the plan as the year unfolded.
 Overall, each area was thoroughly and thoughtfully attended to so that by year's end significant advancements were made in all areas.
-The reflections from the 2016-17 year will become the basis for the Head of School's 2017-18 professional development goals.
+The reflections from the 2017- 18 year will inform the new Head of School's 2017-18 professional and school goals.
+Additionally, the goals specific to the Head of School transition were emphasized and achieved.
+Of particular significance is the creation of a new administrative position, Director of Elementary Pedagogy, a role focused on the learning program and teacher development.